How Many Miles Should I Run A Week?

 Elite runners often run 90-100 miles in a high mileage week.

 Remember, your weekly mileage will depend upon your goals, overall fitness, and what you might be training for.

 Is It Unhealthy To Run Everyday?

-The one thing that often comes up in dialogue is streak running.
+A common discussion in the running community is streak running.
 This is when people run every single day for either a pre-determined or an indefinite amount of time.
-There are many people who feel that this is unhealthy and borders on obsession.
+Many people feel that this is unhealthy and borders on obsession.

-Unless you decide that streaking is for you, be certain to honor the rest day.
-If you insist on some form of exercise each and every day, at least choose a non-impact exercise like swimming, biking or yoga for runners on that rest day.
+Unless you decide that streaking is for you, be certain to honor rest day.
+If you insist on some form of exercise, at least choose low to no-impact exercises like swimming, biking, or yoga for runners.